numpy/numpy-tutorials/index.md

 teaching classes with.
 If you're interested in adding your own content, check the [Contributing](pages/contributing.md) section.

-To open a live version of the content, click the **launch Binder** button above.
+To open a live version of the tutorials, click the **launch Binder** button above.
 To open each of the `.md` files, right click and select "Open with -> Notebook".
 You can also launch individual tutorials on Binder by clicking on the rocket icon that appears in the upper-right corner of each tutorial.
 To download a